-If you were a space pioneer, what would you need to know to set up a base camp on Mars or a distant moon like Triton, Titan or Europa?
-Could you grow food in the soil and breathe without a spacesuit?
-Explore ideas for future space colonization during this week of fun – and messy! – chemistry experiments.
+If you were a space pioneer, what would you need to know to set up a base camp on Mars or a distant moon?
+Campers will learn about the essentials of living in space.

 Gemini campers can attend either the morning or afternoon session or can combine both for a full-day camp experience.